cyh002/direct-marketing-optimization/README.md

 - `mlflow` for experiment tracking (accessible at http://localhost:5000)
 - `direct-marketing` which runs the main pipeline
 - `streamlit` which exposes the dashboard on port 8501
+- `docs` which serves the API documentation at http://localhost:8080

 ## Streamlit Application